-The Bitwise 10 Crypto Index Fund (BITW (opens in new tab), $10.35), launched in November 2017, tracks the performance of the Bitwise 10 Large Cap Crypto Index, representing the 10 largest investable cryptocurrencies.
-These 10 cryptocurrencies account for 70% of the total crypto market.
+The Bitwise 10 Crypto Index Fund (BITW, $7.03), launched in November 2017, tracks the performance of the Bitwise 10 Large Cap Crypto Index, representing the 10 largest investable cryptocurrencies.
+These 10 cryptocurrencies account for approximately 70% of the total crypto market.

-BITW only became available over-the-counter in December 2020.
+BITW only became available over the counter in December 2020.
 It began trading with $120 million in assets.
-Twenty-seven months later, despite the downturn in cryptocurrencies, it has managed to hang on to some of its assets under management.
+Twenty-seven months later, despite the downturn in cryptocurrencies, it has managed to grow its assets under management.

 Bitwise Asset Management, the fund's sponsor and advisor, explained how BITW works relative to an open-ended mutual fund or ETF.

 The Bitwise 10 Crypto Index Fund is rebalanced monthly.
-The Bitcoin ETF currently trades at a steep 57% discount to NAV.
+BITW currently trades at a steep 55% discount to net asset value.

 First Trust Indxx Innovative Transaction & Process ETF